addrummond/elm-barcodes/Readme.md

 the `value` property of a text input (https://github.com/etaque/elm-form/issues/54).
 The `<input>` manged by the `Barcode.Input` component does not have its `value` property updated to match a value in the component state.
-It is, however, possible to clear the input.
+It is, however, possible to clear the input field.
 This is accomplished by removing the original `<input>` node and inserting a new one.

 To compile the example app, run the following command from the main project dir: